huapeng01016/chicago19/stpython.md

 <</dd_do>>
 ~~~~

-## Graph
+## Draw suface plot

-We draw a surface plot using a triangular mesh.
+We use a triangular mesh to produce the graph.

 ~~~~
 python: